Bounding and Approximating Intersectional Fairness through Marginal Fairness: Setting and Models

 \subsection{Probabilistic Unfairness}

 When the number of protected subgroups grows arbitrarily large, it may be useless to try to guarantee fairness for every single one of them, regardless on how many people this truly affects.
 Should a decision maker sacrifice any potential predictive performance in order to guarantee fairness?
 It could be argued that an algorithm which discriminates $1$ person among a $1000$ can be described as fair to an extent.
 We may even be able to directly compensate the small amount of persons discriminated against if possible.
 Let us consider another example: if a company has clients on which it leverages machine learning predictions to make decisions, it would seem very limiting to guarantee fairness for clients among specific protected groups for whom we will almost never deal with.
 Nevertheless, if the underlying clients distribution changes, our decision making process should also reflect this change in terms of fairness.
 This motivates looking at unfairness probabilistically in $(\hat{Y},A,A')$.
-To do that we define $U=\ufi(\hat{Y},A,A')$ the random variable which corresponds to randomly choosing a prediction, and then independently selecting two protected groups according to $p_{A \mid \hat{Y}}$ to compare them.
-We now define our notion of probabilistic unfairness: \begin{definition} For $\epsilon \geq 0$ and $\delta \in [0,1]$, we say that classifier $h$ over distribution $\mathcal{D}$ is $(\epsilon,\delta)$-probably intersectionally fair if $\Pr(U > \epsilon) \leq \delta$. \end{definition}
+To do that we define the random unfairness $U\!=\!\ufi(\hat{Y},A,A')$ the random variable which corresponds to randomly choosing a prediction, and then independently selecting two protected groups according to $p_{A \mid \hat{Y}}$ to compare them.
+We now define our notion of probabilistic unfairness: \begin{definition} For $\epsilon \geq 0$ and $\delta \in [0,1]$, we say that classifier $h$ over distribution $\mathcal{D}$ is $(\epsilon,\delta)$-probably intersectionally fair if $\Pr(U > \epsilon) \leq \delta$. \end{definition} It can be seen for some given $\epsilon$ as a statement on the expected size of the population that is not being discriminated too much against.
+Probable intersectional fairness corresponds to searching for quantiles of $U$.
+We define the $\delta$-probabilistic unfairness as $\epsilon^*(\delta)\!=\!\min \{\epsilon \in \mathbb{R} \mid \Pr(U > \epsilon) \leq \delta \}$.
+It is the $(1-\delta)$-quantile of $U$.
+We also know by definition that any classifiers over any distributions is $(\UFI,0)$-probably intersectionally fair, as we have $U \leq \UFI$ with probability $1$.
+This shows that probabilistic fairness is a relaxed version of the hard intersectional unfairness as $\lim_{\delta \rightarrow 0}\epsilon^*(\delta)\!=\!\UFI$, and thus can be made arbitrarily close to intersectional fairness.
+In order to give more intuition on what this measure of fairness represents, we will briefly only for this paragraph consider discrimination of protected groups compared to the predictions distribution $p_{\hat{Y}}$ instead of between groups, meaning that we now measure $\vert \log(p_{\hat{Y} \mid A}/p_{\hat{Y}}) \vert $.
+Suppose that a prediction model will be deployed over a population of $n$ individuals.
+Then if the classifier is $(\epsilon,\delta)$-probably intersectionally fair, this means that $\mathbb{E}_{A,\hat{Y}}[\sum_{i=1}^n \mathbbm{1}[u(\hat{Y}^{(i)},A^{(i)}) > \epsilon]]$ the expected number of people that faces a discrimination more than $\epsilon$ is less than $n\delta$.
+This allows us to measure and control the size of the population that may face a difference in treatment that would be deemed too high.
+It corresponds to the notion of fairness we were searching for.
+For more comparisons between these different notions, see Appendix \ref{app.comparison}.